pviraj59/docs-tap/tanzu-build-service/troubleshooting.hbs.md

 ### Symptom

-After upgrading to Tanzu Application Platform v1.3.5, you see failing builds.
+When upgrading Tanzu Application Platform to v1.3.5, Tanzu Build Service image resources automatically run a build that fails when running on OpenShift.

 ### Explanation

-After the upgrade, Tanzu Build Service image resources automatically run a build that fails due to a missing dependency.

 This error does not persist and any subsequent builds will resolve this error.